Paternity Testing After an Affidavit of Acknowledgment of Paternity Has Been Signed

 However, the Court of Appeals noted that the statute in effect when the affidavit was made did not require it to be filed.
 The fact that Mr. Stephenson did not file the documents did not deprive him of his presumption of paternity arising from the signed Affidavit of Acknowledgment of Paternity.

-Mr. Stephenson argues that, under the law, a voluntary acknowledgement of paternity is presumed valid until proven otherwise.
+Mr. Stephenson argues that, under the law, a voluntary acknowledgment of paternity is presumed valid until proven otherwise.
 The Court of Appeals agreed.
 The presumption can only be rebutted by clear and convincing evidence of fraud, duress or material mistake of fact.

-Mrs. Thomas might have rescinded the acknowledgement of paternity within 60 days of the date it was entered.
+Mrs. Thomas might have rescinded the acknowledgment of paternity within 60 days of the date it was entered.
 After that, she can only challenge it on the basis of fraud, duress or material mistake of fact.
 She bears the burden of proving one of those elements.
 If she makes that showing, the court could order the parents and child to submit to genetic testing.
 If the genetic tests demonstrate that Mr. Stephenson was not the biological father, the court could vacate the determination of paternity.

 Here, the trial court ignored the burden of proof imposed on a mother challenging an acknowledgment of paternity.
 Instead, the court accepted Mrs. Thomas’ bare allegations.
-Relying on them, it ruled the acknowledgement of paternity to be “suspect”.
+Relying on them, it ruled the acknowledgment of paternity to be “suspect”.
 It concluded, erroneously, that “the court must disregard it”.

 The lower court allowed Mrs. Thomas to attack Mr. Stephenson’s presumed paternity without establishing fraud, duress, or material mistake of fact.
-This was error.
+This was an error.
 One of more of these elements must be established at an evidentiary hearing before the presumption is rebutted.

 The Court of Appeals concluded that Mrs. Thomas’s bare allegations of forgery did not meet her burden of proof.
 She must establish fraud, duress, or material mistake of fact before the court can order mandatory paternity testing.
 Until she does, Mr. Stephenson’s statutory presumption of paternity precludes the trial court from ordering genetic testing.